 There are many desktop and mobile applications available for planning your mission.
 The plan should be set up to fly back and forth over the area of interest while taking multiple overlapping images.
 To set this up properly, the software will need to know some important details about the camera (like the field of view) in order to generate an appropriate flight plan.
 Please see this article for important parameters to input into your flight-planning software.

-MicaSense offers a free iOS application for DJI drones which automatically works with the RedEdge.
-See Atlas Flight for more details.
-If using a third-party flight planner, ensure that it supports the camera parameters or you will not collect data with the expected overlap.
+MicaSense offers a free iOS application called Atlas Flight which automatically works with DJI drones and the RedEdge.
+If using a third-party flight planner, ensure that it supports the camera parameters or you will not collect data with the expected overlap (which is one of the keys to a successful mission).

 It is not necessary or common for a third-party flight planner to trigger the camera.
 That is ok!
 The camera will actually trigger itself if you set it into overlap/GPS mode.
 Please see RedEdge: Automatic Triggering Options for more details.